scottd018/foreman_publish_content_view/README.md

 **foreman_password:**     the password of the user which has appropriate access to publish the content view

-# Sample Inventory
+# Inventory

 **NOTE:** this role is largely dependent upon API calls and is not likely to depend on SSH connectivity, and therefore may likely depend on using `localhost` as the inventory.
 One may delegate to another server if required, but `localhost` is sufficient assuming proper connectivity to the Foreman API.
+Ansible maintains `localhost` in its inventory by default and thus, no further work to the inventory is needed if `localhost` is a desired execution target.

 # Sample Playbook